pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

  ```

-If you don’t already have a directory in the lab’s home directory you will need to make one.
+If you don't already have a directory in the lab's home directory you will need to make one.
 Enter:
 ```
 cd /rfanfs/pnl-zorro/home
 ```